tc39/proposal-smart-pipelines/readme.md

 |> f
 |> (x => # + x);
 ```
-The body of a pipeline in topic style may contain an inner arrow function.
-Both
+A topic-style pipeline step may contain an inner arrow function.
+Both versions
-versions of this example result in an arrow function in a closure on the
+of this example result in an arrow function in a closure on the previous
-previous pipeline’s result `input |> f`.
+pipeline’s result `input |> f`.

 <td>